daserzw/fedoidc/doc/howto/signer.rst

 So instantiating a Signer can be done like this.

 First the signing service.
-We assume we have JWKS representing the private keys the signing service will use on disc in a file called 'sigserv.jwks' .::
+We assume we have a JWKS representing the private keys the signing service will use on disc in a file called 'sigserv.jwks' .::

     from fedoidc.bundle import jwks_to_keyjar